eamena-project/eamena-arches-dev/projects/cod/README.md

 - import [bu_ir_cod.csv](https://github.com/eamena-project/eamena-arches-dev/blob/main/projects/cod/business_data/bu_ir_cod.csv) into EAMENA `/opt/arches/data_temp/business_data/` and run `python manage.py packages -o import_business_data -s ../data_temp/business_data/bu_ir_cod.csv -c ../data_temp/business_data/Information_Resource.mapping -ow overwrite`
 2. Create related ressources HP <-> IR
   - capture all the HR UUID by Seaching for

+## Next steps

+- [ ] complete the missing metadata of the photgraphs (see [#54](https://github.com/eamena-project/eamena-arches-dev/issues/54#issuecomment-2338735126))
+- [ ] copy the direct URL of the RS photograph collections into the Information Resources.
+- [ ] ask Jeremy to lower the RS firewall, which is currently set to VPN access only, so that everyone can access the RS photographs.